NarenDawar/Elastic/README.md

 - Ruslan's Blog: Let's Make A Simple Interpreter

 This project was made for fun out of interest.
 The Parser and Interpreter bases were created by CodePulse, but I modified different parts to my liking and changed some functionality.
-I also added a variety of functions and data types.
+I also added a variety of functions and data structures.

 # Built-In Functions:
 - print(param): Simple print statement